Looking for an easy guide on how to make a pie chart with CSS and HTML? Then you’ve come to the right place!

 .rice-label{ background-color: lightyellow; } .beans-label{ background-color: pink; } .plantain-label{ background-color: purple; color: white; } .potato-label{ background-color: limegreen; } .yam-label{ background-color: wheat; } .pasta-label{ background-color: skyblue; }

-Our keys should now have corresponding colors for their entries and the page should look like this:
+Now, our keys should have corresponding colors for their entries, and the page should look like the following:

-Let’s just put in another piece of additional information.
 When the keys are clicked, the text should be displayed below with information about the corresponding entry.
+To do so, add the following code to your HTML file:

 <p class="rice-text text">25% of the people eat Rice</p> <p class="beans-text text">12.5% of the people eat Beans</p> <p class="plantain-text text">12.5% of the people eat Plantain</p> <p class="potato-text text">12.5% of the people eat Potato</p> <p class="yam-text text">12.5% of the people eat Yam</p> <p class="pasta-text text">25% of the people eat Pasta</p>